Essential Movement Skills for Baseball Athletes

 I was pulling for the Braves and whenever the Indians’ Kenny Lofton came to the plate I would get very nervous… And if he made it on base with no one on in front of him I’d break into a sweat!
 The reason?
 Lofton’s speed and the presence of it was extremely disruptive to the Braves pitching staff and their defense.

 Speed truly changes the game!
-It forces pitchers and catchers to divert their attention from executing pitches and it forces infielders to move in or shift out of position to cover on a potential steal.
+It forces pitchers and catchers to divert their attention from executing pitches.
+It forces infielders to move in or shift out of position to cover on a potential steal.
 Fast base-runners literally speed the game up and force the defense to rush.

 Now with the help of advanced technology like Major League Baseball’s Statcast, running fast is a tool that needs to be recognized once again.
 With Statcast they are measuring very relevant data and creating new categories for scouts to utilize when evaluating talent.
 One of the more exciting advanced metrics is sprint speed.

 In baseball acceleration is vital!
-Top end speed rarely comes into play but the ability to cover as much ground in an extremely abbreviated time frame “makes” or “breaks” your ability to make baseball plays.
+Top end speed rarely comes into play.
+However, the ability to cover as much ground in an extremely abbreviated time frame “makes” or “breaks” your ability to make baseball plays.

-Here are 4 techniques (along with a drill that allows athletes to explore and feel the movement) that practically apply the kind of speed required on the baseball field.
+Here are 4 techniques/ movement skills for baseball (along with a drill that allows athletes to explore and feel the movement) that practically apply the kind of speed required on the baseball field.

-The lateral plyo-step initiates or links virtually all baseball related movement skills.
+The lateral plyo-step initiates or links virtually all related movement skills for baseball.
 You can see this well in the photos below with Byron Buxton of the Twins and the infielder ranging back on a fly ball.
 They are driving off the left leg to initiate the kinetic chain and direct their body toward the path of 2nd base or the ball.
 This naturally happens, it’s another display of our bodies innate ability to seek efficiency.

 Band resisted lateral drives